samweatherly/merge_sort_filter_data_python/README.md

-Given CSV files, filter, sorts, and merges data before graphing with matlibplot and Seaborn.
+Given CSV files, filter, sorts, and merges data before graphing with Matlibplot and Seaborn.